Cunegundess/CarDealerApp/README.md

 - **Next.js:** A React framework for building server-rendered or statically-exported applications.
 - **Tailwind CSS:** A utility-first CSS framework for creating custom designs without leaving your HTML.
 - **TypeScript:** A strongly typed programming language that builds on JavaScript, providing better tooling at any scale.
+- **React Suspense:** A feature for handling asynchronous rendering in React, improving the user experience by managing loading states.

 ## Setup